biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   How many rows and how many columns does the dataset have?

--   What are some simple questions you would like to answer using this dataset?
+-   What are some questions you would like to explore with this dataset?
 We'll collect some of these and try to answer them in later sessions.
+If your group has sufficient R skills already, you are also welcome to go ahead and try to answer one or more of these questions already.

 <details>